2016 Dividend Kings List: Dividend Stocks With 50+ Years Of Rising Dividends by Ben Reynolds

 A company must have an extremely durable competitive advantage to pay increasing dividends for 5 consecutive decades.
-There’s no way around it.

 There are currently 18 Dividend Kings.
 Each Dividend King satisfies the primary requirement to be a Dividend Aristocrat (25 years of consecutive dividend increases) twice over.

 The table of contents below lists out all 18 Dividend Kings so you can jump to analysis of each specific company:

 - Emerson Electric (EMR)